CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/attachments.md

 },
 ```

-As you can see in this method we are preparing URL that consists of 5 parameters:
+This method prepares a URL comprising 5 parameters:

-- attachmentSource – table name of our document.
+- **attachmentSource** – table name of our document.
 In our example ORDR (Sales Order),
-- keyName - table key name.
+- **keyName** - table key name.
 For Sales Order it is DocEntry,
-- key – value of table key.
+- **key**– value of table key.
 In case of Sales Order it is value of document DocEntry,
-- attachmentField – this field is used if you would like to get Attachment from custom field.
+- **attachmentField** – this field is used if you would like to get Attachment from custom field.
 In Our case we can set this value to null as we don't need it.
-- lineNum – Line number (Line column in ATC1) value of required attachment.
+- **lineNum** – Line number (Line column in ATC1) value of required attachment.

 ## Result